 PLYMOUTH MEETING, PA—ECRI Institute’s Board of Trustees announces the appointment of Marcus Schabacker, MD, PhD, as the new Chief Executive Officer and President.
 Dr. Schabacker is a board-certified Anesthesiologist and Intensive Care specialist with more than 25 years of healthcare experience in complex global environments, and more than 18 years of senior leadership responsibilities serving the medical device and pharmaceutical industries across the healthcare value chain.

 After his clinical and academic practice in Germany and South Africa, Dr. Schabacker leveraged deep clinical, regulatory, and operational expertise to enhance scientific, technical, medical, and regulatory capabilities at companies such as Baxter and Bristol-Myers Squibb.
 His experience includes designing, transforming, and leading organizations of up to 4,000 employees across five continents to provide safe and effective products to patients and healthcare providers worldwide.

-Both during his clinical years as well as during his time as an industry thought leader, Dr. Schabacker has been focused on patient safety and enhancing patient care.
+During his clinical years and his time as an industry thought leader, Dr. Schabacker has been focused on patient safety and enhancing patient care.

 "I am excited and honored to be able to continue ECRI Institute’s legacy as a steward of patient safety and therapy advancement.
 I am very much looking forward to working with ECRI’s dedicated and committed team of scientists, engineers, and healthcare professionals to lead ECRI into the future and ensure that it continues to serve its members and patients at large worldwide," says Schabacker.